SeanBlaney-UU/Soil_Moisture_Slope_Angle_Classification/README.md

-# Soil Moisture Landform Classification
+# Soil Moisture Slope Angle Classification

 A tool to allow computation statistics with regard to high resolution soil moisture data and slope angle values.